Types of Macular Degeneration

 Rare types of macular degeneration

-Although some forms of macular degeneration are rare, they affect thousands and thousands of people, and the diseases may not get the attention or funding they deserve because of their rarity.
-Rare diseases often aren’t discussed with patients and there is often a lack of patient education because it’s rare – which means people aren’t knowledgeable about the symptoms or warning signs of the condition.
-It is exactly because of these reasons that it’s important to learn about rare forms of macular degeneration.
+Although some forms of macular degeneration are rare, they affect thousands of people, and the diseases may not get the attention or funding they deserve because of their rarity.
+Rare diseases often are not discussed with people and there is often a lack of patient education because of how rare they are – which means people are not knowledgeable about the symptoms or warning signs of the condition.

-If you’ve been diagnosed with a rare form of macular degeneration, talk with your doctor about what this means for you, what treatment options are available, and whether perhaps a clinical trial or research study might be appropriate.
+If you have been diagnosed with a rare form of macular degeneration, talk with your doctor about what this means for you, what treatment options are available, and whether a clinical trial or research study might be appropriate.
 With research constantly being done on rare diseases, this might be an option for you.